zerotwooneone/percolator/source/Desktop.Wpf/simulator-plan.md

 ## DI and composition
 - Percolator.Chat
-  - Register MediatR for the assembly; register handler + notification types.
+  - Register MediatR for the assembly; ensure `PendingHandshakeAdded` is discoverable.
-  - Register `IHandshakeInvitationFactory` (implementation can live in Crypto or Chat depending on the boundary preference; prefer Crypto if it encodes domain rules).
-  - Register `IProtocolVersionProvider` (singleton or options‑backed provider).
 - Desktop.Wpf
+  - Register `IPendingHandshakeSimulatorService` → `PendingHandshakeSimulatorService`.
+  - Register `IHandshakeInvitationFactory` (current location in Desktop.Wpf; can move to Crypto later) and `IClock`.
-  - Ensure the host scans Percolator.Chat for MediatR handlers/notifications.
+  - Ensure the host scans Percolator.Chat for MediatR notifications.
   - Register `PendingHandshakeEventListener` and `IDispatcher`.
-  - Wire the utility window VM factory into DI so it can resolve `IMediator`.
+  - Wire the utility window VM factory into DI to resolve the simulator service.

 ---